Skip to main content

 Under this option, use the pencil icon to arrange the order of days as they should appear in the timetable and select the start day of the cycle.

-Additionally, you can choose to count holidays as cycle days as well.
-By default, this option is unchecked, which means that the day of the holiday will be shifted to the next working day in the cycle.
+• By default, this option is unchecked, which means that the day of the holiday will be shifted to the next working day in the cycle.
 However, if checked, the schedule falling on a holiday will be skipped within the cycle.

-For instance, if your day pattern is ‘Day 1’, ‘Day 2’, ‘Day 3’, ‘Day 1’, ‘Day 2’, ‘Day 3’, ‘Day 1’....and a holiday falls on first Day 2, then
+For instance, if your day pattern is ‘Day 1’, ‘Day 2’, ‘Day 3’, ‘Day 1’, ‘Day 2’, ‘Day 3’, ‘Day 1’....and a holiday falls on the first Day 2, then

-• in case the checkbox is checked, the day cycle will be ‘Day 1’, ‘Holiday’, ‘Day 3’, ‘Day 1’, ‘Day 2,’ ‘Day 3’, ‘Day 1’
+• In case the checkbox is checked, the day cycle will be ‘Day 1’, ‘Holiday’, ‘Day 3’, ‘Day 1’, ‘Day 2,’ ‘Day 3’, ‘Day 1’

-• in case the checkbox is unchecked, the day cycle will be ‘Day 1’, ‘Holiday’, ‘Day 2’, ‘Day 3’, ‘Day 1’, ‘Day 2’, ‘Day 3’, ‘Day 1’
+• In case the checkbox is unchecked, the day cycle will be ‘Day 1’, ‘Holiday’, ‘Day 2’, ‘Day 3’, ‘Day 1’, ‘Day 2’, ‘Day 3’, ‘Day 1’

 Journal (38).png